startplatz/wordpress-integration-bundle/README.md

 Open-Source Bundle to integrate WordPress in a Symfony2 Project.

 Features:
-* Using WordPress and Symfony2 in parallel
+* Using WordPress and Symfony in parallel
 * Using layout from WordPress as a Twig - Template by annotation
 * Use Symfony Controller output as WordPress Shortcodes